Astron/Astron/doc/client_protocol.md

 - 117: The client tried to manipulate a nonexistent/unseen/unknown object ID.
 - 118: The client sent a `CLIENT_OBJECT_UPDATE_FIELD` for a field they may not update.
 - 119: The client sent a `CLIENT_OBJECT_LOCATION` for an object they may not relocate.
+- 122: There was an unexpected problem with login.
 - 124: The client sent a `CLIENT_HELLO` with an invalid version string.
 - 125: The client sent a `CLIENT_HELLO` with an invalid DC hash.
+- 126: The client tries to use administrative actions without authorization.
+- 151: An adminsitrator has logged out the client.
+- 152: The clinet had been banned
+- 153: The shard the client was on has shut down.
-- 153: One of the client's "session objects" has been unexpectedly deleted.
+- 154: One of the client's "session objects" has been unexpectedly deleted.
 - 345: The client hasn't sent a `CLIENT_HEARTBEAT` for an extended period of time.
 - 347: The Client Agent had a network I/O error while trying to send a datagram.
 - 348: The Client Agent had a network I/O error while trying to read a datagram.